blaiprat/jquery.animateSprite/README.md

     duration:       int     // time to complete the animation, in milliseconds (overrides fps)
     complete:       function // called after the animation has finished (not called if loop is set to true)
     loop:           bool    // if the animation has to loop
+    autoplay:       bool    // if the animation starts inmedately
     animations:     object  // Contains multiple animations.
                             // The key should be the name of the animation,
                             // and the value should be an array with the frames.